 Certain genetic mutations that cause birth defects can increase your risk of developing a Wilms' tumour.
 About 15 out of every 100 children (15%) who develop a Wilms' tumour also have a birth defect.

 Most birth defects associated with Wilms' tumours happen in syndromes.
 A syndrome is a group of symptoms and abnormalities that are present in the same person.
 Gene mutations affect all body cells.
-So this explains why children born with one of these syndromes can have several parts of their body affected and not just their kidneys.
+So children born with one of these syndromes can have several parts of their body affected and not just their kidneys.
 These syndromes are very rare and tend to have long complicated names.
 The symptoms they cause help give you a better understanding of them.

 The main ones are